 Can I sue Uber for a car accident?

-In addition to knowing exactly which insurance is going to pay for injuries in the event of an accident, there is also legal confusion over whether or not Uber can be sued if an Uber driver causes an accident.
+In addition to knowing exactly which insurance is going to pay for injuries in the event of an accident, there is also legal confusion over whether Uber can be sued if an Uber driver causes an accident.
 Uber claims that all of their drivers are independent contractors; therefore, Uber is not responsible for their drivers’ actions.
 However, because Uber does participate in the hiring process, some argue that the company should be held liable.
 In the event that the company cannot be sued, the individual driver who caused the accident may face legal liability if the driver acted negligently, violating his or her duty to passengers, causing an accident, and causing injuries to those within the vehicle.

 City of Des Moines Considers Ordinance Regarding Uber

-The city of Des Moines is currently considering whether or not Uber, as well as other taxi and limo companies, must release the names of all of their drivers prior to beginning operations on a local level.
+The city of Des Moines is currently considering whether Uber, as well as other taxi and limo companies, must release the names of all of their drivers prior to beginning operations on a local level.
 The city also has a number of questions regarding Uber’s insurance policy, including whether or not Uber would be open to sharing a detailed report of its insurance claims since starting business in Des Moines, as reported by The Des Moines Register.
 The legislation would require Uber to submit an annual report detailing the number of vehicles in operation, complaints received and service locations.
 A preliminary reading of the new ordinances was approved on February 23, 2015.

 I’ve been in an accident involving an Uber vehicle – what now?